 WHO HAS ACCESS TO YOUR DATA?

-Only staff that work for Dial-A-Doctor can access our Practice Management System.
+Only staff and doctors that work for Dial-A-Doctor can access our Practice Management System.
 We do not allow any 3rd party access to our Practice Management System under any circumstances.

 For all other referral letters (e.g. to a specialist) you should see your GP.